dotkernel/dot-rbac-guard/README.md

                             'rules' => [
                                 [
                                    'route' => 'controller route name',
-                                   'actions' => [//list of actions to apply, or empty array for all actions],
+                                   //list of actions to apply, or empty array for all actions 'actions' => [],
-                                   //by default, authorization pass if all permissions are present(AND) 'roles' => [//list of roles to allow], ],
+                                   //by default, authorization pass if all permissions are present (AND)
+                                   //list of roles to allow
+                                   'roles' => [],
+                               ],
                             ]
                         ]